splunk/splunk-connect-for-syslog/docs/experiments.md

 Prerequisite for using eBPF feature is a host machine with os that supports eBPF.
 It should be used only in cases when other ways of sc4s tuning are failing.
 Please refer to the [instruction](./configuration.md#ebpf) for configuration details.
 To learn more visit this [blog post.](https://www.syslog-ng.com/community/b/blog/posts/syslog-ng-4-2-extra-udp-performance)
 #### SC4S Lite
-In 3.0.0 SC4S lite version has been introduced.
-While for most customers a number of pre-existing filters comes in handy it casues some overhead in comparisorn to 'pure' syslog-ng.
-In some cases where performance is essential and custom filters has to be used anyway it make sense to give up on most of filters that comes with SC4S.
-SC4S lite adresses this kind of scenarios.
-It is the same as default version on all ways except for pre-defined filters.
-More information can be found under [dedicated page.](./lite.md)
+In the new 3.0.0 update, we've introduced SC4S Lite.
+It's designed for those who prefer speed and custom filters over the pre-set ones that come with the standard SC4S.
+It's basically the same as our default version, minus the pre-defined filters and complex app_parser topics.More information can be found under [dedicated page.](./lite.md)
 ### > 2.13.0

 * In env_file set `SC4S_USE_NAME_CACHE=yes` to enable caching last valid host string and replacing nill, null, or ipv4 with last good value and stores this information in the hostip.sqlite file.